4d/docs/docs/Project/compiler.md

 title: Compiler
 ---

 You can compile your project, i.e., translate all of your methods into machine language.
-Compiling a project lets you check the consistency of the code and accelerate its execution, as well as making it possible to protect the code in its entirety.
+Compiling a project lets you check the consistency of the code and accelerate its execution, as well as making it possible to obfuscate the code in its entirety.
 Compilation is an indispensable step between the development of projects using 4D and their deployment as stand-alone applications.

 The compilation process is entirely automatic; however, compilation requires greater rigor when writing 4D code.
 The compiler will indicate any programming errors and situate them in their context.